 Performance management reforms did not demonstrate a significant direct impact on corruption levels.
 The analysis of service quality, however, produced a different pattern.
 Performance management reforms, including the implementation of performance-based budgeting and employee evaluations, showed a strong and statistically significant positive association with the service quality index ($\beta = 0.42$, $p < 0.001$).
-Transparency reforms had a positive but not statistically significant effect on service quality, while accountability reforms had no discernible impact (Zaitul et al., 2023).
+Transparency reforms had a positive but not statistically significant effect on service quality, while accountability reforms had no discernible impact.